ThodBaniokos/atlas/README.md

 - Make sure to check out the post installation step you should do.
 - After the installation is complete all you need to do to run the application is to navigate to the root directory and run the command `docker compose up` or `docker-compose up`
 - If your user is a non-root user you need to run this command with **sudo** or you can follow the guide on [how to manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) to resolve this issue.
+- When the installation phase of the application stops the application should run on <http://localhost:4200>

 ### For testing in MacOS

 In order to run the application in MacOS you have to install [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/).
 Follow the instructions provided in the installation page and then to run the application all you have to do is run the command `docker compose up`.
+When the installation phase of the application stops the application should run on <http://localhost:4200>